 How to install Magento security patches

 There are three ways to install Magento patches: via GitHub, manually and with a composer.
-Below you will find a comprehensive instruction of how to install Magento patches in each of them.
+Below you will find a comprehensive instruction of how to install Magento patches following these 3 techniques.

 Method 1: how to install Magento patch using GitHub